ninocss/UntisPlus/README.md

 - Demo mode to explore the app without a WebUntis account
 - German, English, French, Spanish, and Greek
 - Light, dark, and system themes with animated backgrounds
-- You can hide subjects and Change their color

 ## Screenshots